adaltas/node-csv/doc/index.md

 This project provides CSV parsing and has been tested and used on a large input file (over 2Gb).

-*   Follow the NodeJs streaming API
+*   Follow the Node.js streaming API
 *   Async and event based
 *   Support delimiters, quotes and escape characters
 *   Line breaks discovery: detected in source and reported to destination